-In this section, we demonstrate an application of Theorem \ref{thm2} in the theory of birth-and-death processes improving Lemma 4.1 in \cite{A}.
+In this section, we demonstrate an application of Theorem \ref{thm2} to the theory of birth-and-death processes, improving \cite[Lemma 4.1]{A}.
 Namely, we prove the following theorem.

-\begin{theorem} Let the birth and death rates of a birth-and-death process be $\lambda_n$ and $\mu_n$ all belonging to $(0, \infty)$.
-Then, the birth-and-death process is transient if there exist $c>1$, numbers $K\geq1$ and $n_0$ such that for all $n>n_0$
+\begin{theorem} Let the birth and death rates of a birth-and-death process be $\lambda_n$ and $\mu_n$, all in $(0, \infty)$.
+Then the birth-and-death process is transient if there exist $c>1$, numbers $K\geq1$ and $n_0$ such that for all $n>n_0$

 and it is recurrent if there exist $K\geq1$ and $n_0$ such that for all $n>n_0$

 \end{theorem}